UkoeHB/cobweb_book/books/src/starting.md

 ## Commands
-Lets make an empty project to test this out
+let's make an empty project to test this out

 `cargo new cobweb_test`